-Because it’s too big to see in one visit, set some limits: you’ve got to see the dinosaurs (top floor) and be sure to find the titanosaur whose skeleton is so big she occupies two rooms.
+Because it’s too big to see in one visit, first set some limits: you’ve got to see the dinosaurs (top floor) and be sure to find the titanosaur whose skeleton is so big she occupies two rooms.
 So big you might walk under her and not notice.
 Biggest reptile ever.
 You might as well check out the stuffed mammals (main floor) if only because the artistry of it is so high-end—fabulous dioramas.
-Sadly, the gem gallery is now closed indefinitely for renovation.
+Sadly, the gem gallery is closed indefinitely for renovation.

 NYHS puts on pocket sized exhibits of importance—Vietnam War, New York’s role in WW2, and exhibits based on other culturally and socially relevant topics.
 Fewer visitors, no lines… it’s calming, in fact.